fluid-cloudnative/fluid-client-java/docs/TargetPath.md

 # TargetPath

+TargetPath defines the target path of the DataLoad
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **path** | **String** | Path defines path to be load |